 Stronger network – the more comfortable you are in business school, the more likely you are to form quality relationships, thus building a lasting network that will benefit you down the road in your career.

 Knowing whether you'd thrive in a team-oriented, collegial environment or a more intense and competitive programme is just one of the questions you can ask yourself when trying to determine a "fit" with a specific business school.
-A little research and introspection will help you determine which MBA programme is the best fit for you and will give you a great business school experience that will translate into a successful and quick career growth.
+A little research and introspection will help you determine which MBA programme is the best fit for you and will give you a great business school experience that will translate into successful and quick career growth.